chjj/blessed/README.md

 - **focusPop()/focusLast()** - pop element off the focus stack.
 - **saveFocus()** - save the focused element.
 - **restoreFocus()** - restore the saved focused element.
+- **key(name, listener)** - bind a keypress listener for a specific key.
+- **spawn(file, args, options)** - spawn a process in the foreground, return to blessed app after exit.
+- **exec(file, args, options, callback)** - spawn a process in the foreground, return to blessed app after exit. executes callback on error or exit.

 #### Element (from Node)